ongchelseaanne/ongchelseaanne.github.io/_pages/about.md

 <p>Now that the pandemic has forced people to stay home as much as possible, I have been in a continuous learning mode for Data Science.
 At the same time, I also have rekindled my hobby for cooking which had been set aside due to my busy schedule. </p>

+**Skills**: *Natural Language Processing, Time-Series Analysis, Forecasting, Machine Learning* **Primary Tech Stack Used**: *Python, Tensorflow, Scikit-learn, Javascript, HTML, CSS, Flask, AWS*

 >For collaboration and job opportunities, please feel free to message me on [Linkedin](https://www.linkedin.com/in/ongchelseaanne) or write me an e-mail at ongchelseaanne@gmail.com.

 <!-- <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/mediumish-jekyll-template.png" alt="jekyll template mediumish" /></p> -->